-- 7.12 The proposed development includes:
+- 7.11 The proposed development includes:

-- 6 coach parking/ drop off bay.

-- Pupil Drop Off turning area (7No.
-Spaces).

-- Pupil Drop Off Car Park (75No.
-Spaces) with dual use as a Multi Use Game Area (MUGA).
+- coach parking with dual use as a Multi-Use Game Area (MUGA)

-- Staff Car Park (55No.
-Spaces).
+- parent car parking (78 no. spaces)

+- staff car parking (37 no. spaces)

-- 7.13 Local Planning Guidance Note No 16 states that there is a minimum standard of 2 parking spaces for cars at schools, but that it should be circa 1 car parking space per 25m2 gross floor space.
-The indicative floor space is going to be 2,380m2 which equates to 95.2 spaces.
-There is an over provision against these standards with 137 spaces parking spaces provided.
-In order to make the best and most efficient use of land 75 of these spaces are also multi-purpose as they can be used as an outdoor play area when not in use.
+- 7.12 Local Planning Guidance Note No 16 contains the maximum standards for each land use category and states that for schools there should be 2 parking spaces for cars plus 1 car parking space per 25m gross floor space.
+The indicative floor space is going to be 2,380m which equates to 95.2 spaces.
+There is more than adequate provision against these standards with 115 car parking spaces provided.
+In order to make the best and most efficient use of land the coach parking area is also multi-purpose as it can be used as an outdoor play area / MUGA when not in use.